4265Programming/LEDs/README.md

 For documentation of the usage of FastLED itself, head over to http://fastled.io/.
 FastLED is required in the sketch in order for these projects to properly compile.

+The protothread branch is an experimental brach to atttempt to use the protothread libraries for multiple LED functions simultaneously.
+You can find proto thread article and download at http://goo.gl/YVuDyw.